 In Arizona, tenants have rights when it comes to .
 According to the Residential Landlord and Tenant Act, air conditioning is classified as a basic need that all property owners are required to provide and maintain.
 Unfortunately, some landlords are slow to respond or entirely negligent when a tenant tries to report a broken air conditioner.

-The Arizona Tenants Advocates, located in Tempe, fields at least a dozen complaints every day, with the calls peaking during the summer months, concerning landlords failing to respond to tenants complaints about broken air conditioners.
+The Arizona Tenants Advocates, located in Tempe, fields at least a dozen complaints every day, with the calls peaking during the summer months, complaints about broken air conditioners.
 According to the law, the landlord must respond and either repair, or be in the process of repairing, within 48 hours.

 If you have notified your landlord about an air conditioning issue and they aren’t responding, there are some steps that can take to get them to hopefully comply with the law.
 You’ll want to document the steps that you take in case of any future legal issues with your landlord.

 Formally notify them in writing to document both the problem and the date.
 You can also email them.
 Property owners are aware of their obligations under the law, and will usually comply once they know that you know your rights as well.